nph278/cells-js/README.md

 This 3-step process can be automated with `r22.repeatupdate("00100",3)`.

-`ElementaryCA` is a constructor for the 256 elementary cellular automata.
+`Totalistic3CA` is a constructor for the 3-color totalistic rules.

 ## Codes